How did I find myself burnt out at 35?

 I had overextended myself physically and mentally without rest bite.
 I had got caught up in a fatigue cycle and could not see a way out, I had burnt out big time.

 THE “AFTER” STORY

-Burnout was a huge wake up call for me and it taught me a lot.
-I now know and understand the habits that were keeping me in the negative relationship with myself.
+Burnout was a huge wake-up call for me and it taught me a lot.
+I now know and understand the habits that were keeping me in a negative relationship with myself.

-Learning to love myself and putting both my physical and mental health first has been catalyst in my recovery.
+Learning to love me and embracing self-kindness has been a catalyst in my recovery.
 It has allowed me to create healthy lifestyle habits that work for me in my busy life.
-Because yes life is busy and that in itself is okay, its okay to want to be successful, the problem lies when we overextend ourselves.
-The problem lies in when we listen and believe the perfectionist in our head.
+It is okay to want to be successful, the problem lies when we overextend ourselves and we listen and believe the perfectionist in our head.

 I’ve learnt that fatigue does not need to be the norm, busy should never come at the expense of our health and burnout does not need to be the by-product of our success.

 I’m passionate about helping other women in leadership break the fatigue cycle and avoid burnout, allowing them to step away from exhaustion, feel healthier, happier, more energised and confident within their busy lives.
 If my story resonates with you then know that support is here.
 I’ve set up a group on Facebook called Kelly Swaby – Coaching for Wellness.
 I’ve designed it for women who currently find themselves stuck in a fatigue cycle, exhausted, overwhelmed and overworked more often than they would like.
 It’s for those of you who wish to master your health so that you can excel without burnout.
 It’s for those of you who wish to break the fatigue cycle.

 Come join by pressing the link below: https://www.facebook.com/groups/kellyswabycoachingforwellness/